Dwarf forest

 Dwarf forest, elfin forest, or pygmy forest is an uncommon ecosystem featuring miniature trees, inhabited by small species of fauna such as rodents and lizards.
 They are usually located at high elevations, under conditions of sufficient air humidity but poor soil.
-There are two main dwarf forest ecosystem types, involving different species and environmental characteristics: coastal temperate and montane tropical regions.
+Two main dwarf forest ecosystem types exist, involving different species and environmental characteristics: coastal temperate and montane tropical regions.
 Temperate coastal dwarf forest is common for parts of Southern California.
 Montane tropical forests are found across tropical highlands of Central America, northern South America and Southeast Asia.
-There are also other isolated examples of dwarf forests scattered across the world, while the largest dwarf forest is found in the Philippines.
+Other isolated examples of dwarf forests are scattered across the world also, while the largest dwarf forest is found in the Philippines.